alirezakasaee/A.M.K/README.md

  <!--1 400kw************************************* -->
  <tr>
     <td><img src="./imgs/400kW.jpg" /></td>
   <td> <b> 400kw Solid-State RF Power Station at 352MHz for ESS </b> <br> <br> <p align="justify"> The Solid-state 400 kW RF power station comprises four 100-kW power amplifier racks, which are combined through a very low-loss cavity combiner to achieve an output power of 100 kW using 64 2-kW RF power amplifiers.The output line is equipped with an isolator to safeguard the station from reflection power.
 The input side of the station features a 1-to-64 in-phase cavity splitter that efficiently divides the signal across the amplifiers.
-With the provision of isolation between all amplifier units, the station is expected to function reliably.
+With the provision of isolation between all inputs and outputs of amplifier units, the station is expected to function reliably with a long MTBF.
     </p>
     </td>
 </tr>
 <!--2 2kwmicrostrip************************************* -->
  <tr>
     <td><img src="./imgs/PA1.jpg" /></td>
-    <td> <b> 2 kW LDMOS Microstrip RF Power Amplifier at 352MHz </b> <br> <br><p align="justify"> This design aims to utilize a pull-pull transistor to achieve a compact continuous wave 2kW RF solid-state power amplifier with a signal gain of 16 dB and up to 80% drain efficiency at 352MHz, making it suitable for use in high-power RF stations.
-The matching network in this design is based on a strip line configuration and does not utilize a bulun, enabling the amplifier to have very high efficiency.
+    <td> <b> 2 kW LDMOS Microstrip RF Power Amplifier at 352MHz </b> <br> <br><p align="justify"> This design aims to utilize a push-pull transistor to achieve a compact continuous wave 2kW RF solid-state power amplifier with a signal gain of 16 dB and up to 80% drain efficiency at 352MHz, making it suitable for use in high-power RF stations.
+The substrate used for the amplifiers was RO6010 due to its high dielectric constant of 10 and low thermal dissipation factor.The matching network in this design is based on a strip line configuration and does not utilize a bulun, enabling the amplifier to have very high efficiency.
 The PA has mechanical dimensions of 90mm x 160mm x 50mm.
     </p>
     </td>
 </tr>